ProjektCommunity/PJKT-DOCS/index.md

       link: /info/how-to-rep

 features:
+  - icon: ⚠️
+    title: WORK IN PROGRESS - EARLY ACCESS
+    details: This documentation site is currently under heavy development.
+Pages may be incomplete, links might not work, and content will change frequently.
+Please bear with us as we build this resource.
+If you find any issues, let us know!
   - icon: 📚
     title: Info you should know
     details: See what you need to get your neat booth out there!